absrtc/Fluent/README.md

 ## Fluent
-You are currently on branch: `Releases`.
+You are currently on branch: `builds`.

 To use a built module, please see the `releases` folder.